pektin/jam/docs/jam/literals/integers.rst

-.. _jam-literals-integers:

 Integers
 ########

 A integer is a whole number of the builtin type ``Int``.

-See the :ref:`builtin library<jam-builtin-numerical>` for more information regarding the Integer type.
+See the :doc:`builtin library</lib/builtins/types>` for more information regarding the Integer type.

 Syntax